-How to make a long-form sales page with Thrive Landing Pages
+How to make a long-form sales page with Thrive Architect

 Long-form landing pages are created in exactly the same way.
 There are just more elements on the page, so you simply keep on adding them, in just the same way as for the short lead gen page.